Migrating Data with gptransfer

 The interface includes options to transfer one or more full databases, or one or more database tables.
 A full database transfer includes the database schema, table data, indexes, views, roles, user-defined functions, and resource queues.
-Configuration files, including postgres.conf and pg_hba.conf, must be transferred manually by an administrator.
-Extensions installed in the database with gppkg, such as MADlib and programming language extensions, must be installed in the destination database by an administrator.
+Configuration files, including postgresql.conf and pg_hba.conf, must be transferred manually by an administrator.
+Extensions installed in the database with gppkg, such as MADlib, must be installed in the destination database by an administrator.

 See the Greenplum Database Utility Guide for complete syntax and usage information for the gptransfer utility.

-- The gptransfer utility can only be used with Greenplum Database, including the Dell EMC DCA appliance.
-Pivotal HAWQ is not supported as a source or destination.
+- The gptransfer utility can only be used with Greenplum Database.
+Apache HAWQ is not supported as a source or destination.

 - The source and destination Greenplum clusters must both be version 4.2 or higher.

 - At least one Greenplum instance must include the gptransfer utility in its distribution.
-The utility is included with Greenplum Database version 184.108.40.206 and higher and 220.127.116.11 and higher.
 If neither the source or destination includes gptransfer, you must upgrade one of the clusters to use gptransfer.

-- The gptransfer utility can be run from the cluster with the source or destination database.
+- Run the gptransfer utility either from the source or the destination cluster.

-- The number of segments in the destination cluster must be greater than or equal to the number of hosts in the source cluster.
-The number of segments in the destination may be smaller than the number of segments in the source, but the data will transfer at a slower rate.
+- If you are transferring data between two different clusters, the number of segment instances in the destination cluster must be greater than or equal to the number of segment hosts in the source cluster.
+The number of segment hosts in the destination cluster may be smaller than the number of segment hosts in the source, but the data will transfer at a slower rate.